Sector Development Archives - ISO-BEA

 If a trip has been cancelled due to unforeseen circumstances, the Applicant must notify the ISO immediately and return the portion of the unused funding.
 Funds can only be used for the trip specified in your application, you can not reassign funds to another trip.

-What happens if I apply less than 15 business days?
+What happens if I apply less than 15 business days from the travel date?

 Applications received less than 15 business days prior to the proposed trip will be deemed ineligible and not considered.